 A fixed recoverable costs regime, on the other hand, prescribes the amount of legal costs the winning party can recover from the unsuccessful party at different stages of the litigation process.
 This system has already been implemented with some success for low-value personal injury claims.
 It will now be extended to a greater range of civil cases.

 The Government is proposing to extend FRC to all claims worth up to £25,000 in damages and for most less complex claims worth up to £100,000.
 These claims will be classified into one of four “bands” according to their complexity and the level of recoverable costs will be calculated by reference to the claim’s band and its value.

 The new rules will also include provisions to penalise a party that unreasonably refuses an offer to settle a dispute or engages in unreasonable behaviour more generally.

-The pros and cons- at what fixed costs?
+The pros and cons - at what cost fixed costs?

-The intention is that that both claimants and defendants will gain from the FCR.
+The intention is that both claimants and defendants will gain from the FRC regime.
 Claimants facing a more sophisticated defendant will benefit from being on a more level playing field when it comes to costs.
 Defendants with a good case should become more comfortable defending a case according to its merits, rather than being forced to settle for fear of becoming responsible for disproportionate claimant’s costs.